 The ENTITY shall:

-– Guarantee the Owner, at all times, the full and effective exercise of the habeas data right.
+– Guarantee the data subject, at all times, the full and effective exercise of the habeas data right.

-– Request and keep, under the conditions provided for in this law, a copy of the respective authorization granted by the Owner.
+– Request and keep, under the conditions provided for in this law, a copy of the respective authorization granted by the data subject.

-– Duly inform the Owner about the purpose of collection and their rights by virtue of the authorization granted.
+– Duly inform the data subject about the purpose of collection and their rights by virtue of the authorization granted.

 – Keep the information under the security conditions necessary to prevent its adulteration, loss, consultation, use or unauthorized or fraudulent access.